dd32/td-gh-ex/readme.txt

 @version 1.8
 1.As per review fixed all issues from @version 1.7

+@version 1.9
+1.As per review fixed all issues from @version 1.8

 *****************Licence Copyrights Attribution*******************
 Becorp WordPress Theme, Copyright 2015 asiathemes Becorp is distributed under the terms of the GNU GPL